jentic/api-ai-readiness-framework/docs/specification/spec.md

 Where:

-- `describable_elements` MUST take into account every specification object with a `description` field.
+- `describable_elements` MUST take into account every specification object with a `description` fixed field.

 ##### Example